chrisbues/web-pub/docs/M365/Fresh Tenant Setup.md

 ---
 These are the steps I typically take to set up a fresh M365 E5 tenant.

+> [!INFO] Work in Progress
+> This is very much a continuous work in progress.
+I publish changes as I go.
+Screenshots might be out of date.

 !!! info "Work in Progress"
     This is very much a continuous work in progress.
 I publish changes as I go.
 Screenshots might be out of date.